Apollo 6: Aftermath

+The problems with the S-II and the S-IVB were traced to the J-2 engines used in both stages.
+The J-2 had an augmented spark igniter (ASI) that allowed it to start and restart in space.
+The ASI was, in effect, a miniature rocket engine mounted in the top center of the J-2 engine.
+Cryogenic liquid propellent was fed into the ASI at a rate low enough to allow the mixture to be ignited by a spark plug.
+The ASI then produced a flame robust enough to ignite the large flow of fuel and oxidizer entering the engine at start up.

-The problems with the S-II and the S-IVB were traced to the J-2 engines, present in both stages.
-Tests showed that the propellant lines leading to the spark igniters could fail in low atmospheric pressure or in vacuum.
-The propellant lines had metal bellows to allow for thermal expansion.
-In ground testing the cold propellants passing through the propellant lines would form a layer of frost on the LOX line and liquid air on the LH_{2} line, damping out any vibrations.
-In the vacuum of space, there was no such protection: the bellows vibrated rapidly and failed at peak flow, causing a burn-through of the propellant lines.
-The bellows were replaced with rigid bends and the lines strengthened.
+Post mission tests showed that the propellant lines feeding the ASI could fail in vacuum.
+The lines had a metal bellows section to allow for thermal expansion.
+In ground testing, the cold propellants passing through the lines would form a layer of frost on the LOX line and liquid air on the LH_{2} line, damping out vibrations.
+In the vacuum of space, there was no such protection from vibrations.
+On Apollo 6, the LH_{2} line to engine number 2's ASI failed, while the LOX line continued to feed liquid oxygen to the igniter.
+The excess oxygen injected into the hydrogen-rich combustion chamber produced a very high temperature in the igniter area, causing a burn-through of the engine dome.
+The resulting loss of pressure caused the Saturn Instrument Unit (IU) to send an engine shutdown signal.
+Due to a wiring error, the shutdown signal caused engine number 3 to shut down.
+Its loss of pressure initiated another shut down signal which, due to the same crosswiring, shutdown engine number 2.
+The remaining three engines continued to operate.
+A similar failure of igniter propellant lines likely prevented the single J-2 engine on the S-IVB from restarting.

+For future missions, the bellows were replaced with rigid bends and the lines strengthened.
 In Apollo 6's wake, NASA engineers debated whether to configure the spacecraft's emergency detection system to automatically abort in the event of excessive pogo; this plan was opposed by Director of Flight Crew Operations Deke Slayton.
 Instead, work began on having a "pogo abort sensor" to allow the flight crew to judge whether to abort, but by August 1968, it had become clear that pogo could be dealt with without such a sensor, and work on it was abandoned.